 First, they are very hard to get.
 Many prosecutors’ offices have an absolute policy against agreeing to general continuances.
 So if you can get one, you better realize that significant progress has been made.

 Second, like a deferred finding, a good outcome is not guaranteed.
 You’re still required to complete whatever conditions were agreed upon between you and the prosecutor.
 If you don’t, the prosecutor will not drop your charge, and you may end up with a conviction at the end of the whole process.
 So don’t take a general continuance for granted.

 Lastly, if you are truly innocent of the charge, inherently, requiring you to complete conditions to earn a dropped charge seems unfair.
 But, frankly, our system is flawed.
 Innocent people get convicted plain and simple.
 So, in most cases where my client is offered a general continuance, I recommend the client to agree.

 Obviously, every case is different.
-And before you make the serious decision as to what to do with your criminal case, you MUST consult with an attorney.
+Before you make the serious decision as to what to do with your criminal case, you MUST consult with an attorney.
 If you don’t, you’re truly not thinking about your future.

-If you need to speak to an experience criminal defense attorney, please call James Abrenio at (703) 584-7277.
+If you need to speak to an experienced criminal defense attorney, please call James Abrenio at (703) 584-7277.